 There is nothing quite like visiting one of the colonial Hill Stations such as Shimla or Darjeeling and see a little of England in India – maybe take the toy train that leads up to both towns.
 In Shimla, stay at the luxurious Oberoi Wildflower Hall, once home to Lord Kitchener or the Oberoi Cecil located within the town.
 The hotels in the town of Darjeeling are less good, but we highly recommend Glenburn Tea Estate from where you can easily visit the town but also stay in a colonial bungalow overlooking the third highest mountain in the world.

 Scott Dunn are experts in creating magical experiences that you simply didn’t think was possible.
-By using private helicopters we can take guests far off the beaten track, landing in a remote location where we will lay out a blanket and you can see some of the most amazing landscapes, possibly hundreds of miles away from civilization and what would take weeks to walk to if you trekked.
+By using private helicopters we can take guests far off the beaten track, landing in a remote location where we will lay out a blanket and you can see some of the most amazing landscapes, possibly hundreds of miles away from civilisation and what would take weeks to walk to if you trekked.
 Think champagne breakfast at Everest Base Camp, dropping into to meet the King of Mustang in Nepal, or swooping through vast speaks of the Annapurna Range.
 In Bhutan, the Amankora Lodges provide the best possibly accommodation, far off the beaten track.
 We also absolutely adore both the Uma Paro and Uma Punakha hotels in Bhutan.
 We will tailor your experience to showcase the destination as you have always dreamed.

 There are many amazing destinations you can combine with the Himalayas.
 For a start, many Middle Eastern Airlines fly into Himalayan Airports, so Oman, Abu Dhabi and the UAE all provide a perfect place to stop off on the way back.
 It is sometimes easier to access Bhutan from Thailand (no need for an Indian Visa) – and you can then end your trip on some of their amazing beaches.
 A simple combination of India’s Golden Triangle and then a few days in the mountains has always been popular.

-Himalayan Festivals are immensely colorful and exceedingly interesting – many of them bring together communities from far and wide and being able to see a festival will not disappoint.
+Himalayan Festivals are immensely colourful and exceedingly interesting – many of them bring together communities from far and wide and being able to see a festival will not disappoint.
 Ask your Scott Dunn consultant about festivals that might be happening during your travel dates.